catseye/Robin/doc/Reactor.markdown

 Namely:

 *   How does the reactor know which facility the `init` is for?
+    (Probably it should be named as part of the payload of `init`?)
-*   Can a reactor response with a `close` to a facility other than the facility that sent it the event it is currently handling?
+*   Can a reactor respond with a `close` to a facility other than the facility that sent it the event it is currently handling?
 *   Currently reactors cannot communicate with each other at all.
     How can reactors communicate with each other?
 (Our idea is to have